Software-Improvement-Group/sigridci/docs/usermanagement.md

 User management in Sigrid
 ===========================================

-When managing user access to Sigrid we need to consider both Authentication and Authorisation.
-Authentication is the step where users are allowed to enter the platform.
-After Authenication is succesful, Authorisation defines which user can access which analysis results.
+When managing user access to Sigrid we need to consider both Authentication (can you enter?) and Authorisation (what can you can see).
+- Authentication is the step where users are allowed to enter the platform.
+After Authenication is succesful,
+- Authorisation defines which user can access which analysis results.

-Sigrid offers 2 ways of managing Authentication (can you enter?) and 1 type of Athenication (what can you can see).
+Sigrid offers 2 ways of managing Authentication and 1 type of Athenication .
 This page describes the options and the technical setup.

 # 2 options for Authentication